 Women of the Gulag is based on Paul Gregory’s Hoover Press book of the same name.
 Directed by Russian American film maker Marianna Yarovskaya, it tells the compelling and tragic stories of six remarkable women—among the last survivors of the Gulag, the brutal system of repression that devastated the Soviet population during the Stalin years.

 Solzhenitsyn’s Gulag Archipelago was largely a narrative of men’s experience.
 Women of the Gulag is the first account of women in the camps and special settlements.
-Filmed entirely on location in Russia, Women of the Gulag is a last chance to tell the story of women in camps and special settlements.
-Half of the women featured have passed on since their interviews.
+Filmed entirely on location in Russia, Women of the Gulag is a last chance to tell the story of these women.
+Indeed, half of the women featured have passed on since their interviews.

-For more information on this film, click here.
+For more information on this film, visit Women of the Gulag.